 If your Amazon Sellers Account is suspended because of a rights owner complaint, Amazon Sellers often need more than just a Plan of Action.

 When dealing with rights owner complaint, Amazon requires a suspended Amazon Seller to try and resolve the complaint directly with the person that asserted the intellectual property complaint.
-Jason Powell, Paralegal at Rosenbaum Famularo, PC, states, “alway reply immediately and respectfully to the complainant.
+Jason, Paralegal, states, “alway reply immediately and respectfully to the complainant.
 If you are unsure about how to proceed, it is in your best interest to consult with a law firm that focuses on IP complaints.”

 Amazon will almost always reinstate your account after receiving the approval from the right’s owner.
 However, obtaining a withdrawal of the rights owner complaint is not always easy.